GPUOpen-Tools/gpu_performance_api/README.md

 * Provides access to some raw hardware counters.
 See [Raw Hardware Counters](#raw-hardware-counters) for more information.

 ## What's New
-### Version 3.12 (12/14/22)
+### Version 3.13 (04/27/2023)
-* Add support for AMD Radeon™ RX 7900 XTX and AMD Radeon™ RX 7900 XT GPUs.
+* Add support for AMD Radeon RX 7600 series hardware.
-* Add support for compiling with Visual Studio 2022.
+* Add support for AMD Radeon RX 7700 series hardware.
-* Reduced binary sizes by an average of 75%.
+* OpenCL support for AMD Radeon RX 7000 series hardware has been restored if using Adrenalin 23.3.2 or newer.
+* Removed implementation related to supporting software counters.
+They have not been supported since GPA 3.0.
+* Update C++ language standard to C++ 17.
+* CMake 3.19 or newer is now required.
+* 32-bit Linux builds are no longer supported.
 * Bug Fixes:
-  * AMD Radeon RX 6800, DX12: HiZ and PreZ counters are now reporting correct values (requires Adrenalin 22.7.1 or newer driver).
-  * AMD Radeon RX 6800: CSThreadgroups is now reporting the correct values (requires Adrenalin 22.7.1 or newer driver).
-  * AMD Radeon RX 6000 Series: PostTessellation counters now only show results in pipelines using tessellation.
-  * AMD Radeon RX 5000 Series: PreTessellation counters now only show results in pipelines using tessellation.
-  * Sample apps: Fix implementation of passes in D3D11Triangle, and improve general error handling.
+  * Fixed a regression that resulted in a crash on certain hardware variants.
+  * Fix a memory leak in the GpaInterfaceLoader if multiple APIs were loaded.
+  * Fix a memory leak in GPUPerfAPIUnitTests caused by not closing a context.
+  * Marked kGpaOpenContextHideSoftwareCountersBit as obsolete.
+  * Marked kGpaOpenContextHideHardwareCountesrBit as obsolete.

 ## System Requirements
 * An AMD Radeon GPU or APU based on Graphics IP version 8 and newer.
 * Windows: Radeon Software Adrenalin 2020 Edition 20.11.2 or later (Driver Packaging Version 20.45 or later).
 * Linux: Radeon Software for Linux Revision 20.45 or later.
 * Radeon GPUs or APUs based on Graphics IP version 6 and 7 are no longer supported by GPUPerfAPI.
 Please use an older version ([3.3](https://github.com/GPUOpen-Tools/gpu_performance_api/releases/tag/v3.3)) with older hardware.
-* Windows 7, 8.1, and 10.
+* Windows 7, 8.1, 10, or 11.
 * Ubuntu (16.04 and later) and CentOS/RHEL (7 and later) distributions.

 ## Cloning the Repository